 Cannabis and Driving

 The idea that people are safe drivers when they use marijuana is a myth.
-THC (the psychoactive component of marijuana) impairs judgement, coordination, and reaction time according to the National Institute on Drug Abuse.
+THC (the psychoactive component of marijuana) impairs judgement, coordination, and reaction time according to the article Does marijuana use affect driving? at National Institute on Drug Abuse.

 Even if your teen doesn’t have an accident while driving, testing positive for marijuana while driving can cost them their driver’s license.
 According to the California Driver Handbook, drivers under the age of 21 driving under the influence of drugs will have their driving privilege revoked for one year, and on the first offense be required to complete the educational portion of a licensed DUI program.